ClimateCompatibleGrowth/osemosys_kenya/README.md

 # OSeMOSYS-Kenya
-This repository houses the OSeMOSYS-Kenya model, data, and scripts developed under the Climate Compatible Growth (CCG) Project.
+This repository houses an OSeMOSYS-Kenya model, data, and scripts developed under the Climate Compatible Growth (CCG) Project.